stineb/geco_website/content/joinus/hyperspec/index.md

 projects: []
 ---

-**Context:** Hyperspectral imaging of vegetation has the potential to identify plant stress, including water stress.
-Drone-based hyperspectral imaging thus enables the assessment of plant stress across the landscape.
-At this scale, plant water stress is not evenly distributed and potentially relates to gradients in topography and vegetation-groundwater connectivity.
-For instance, downslope positions retain more groundwater compared to upslope positions, while steeper slopes accelerate surface run-off and subsurface flow, reducing soil moisture retention.
-Consequently, groundwater tables and depths are often defined as subdued replicas of the overlying topography.
+**Context:** Drone-based yperspectral imaging of vegetation has the potential to identify plant water stress across the landscape.
+It is hypothesised that at this scale, effects by limited moisture availability in the rooting zone are not evenly distributed and potentially relate to topographic gradients and vegetation-groundwater connectivity.

 **Aim:** The aim of this thesis is to perform a pilot campaign for a one-time assessment of the spectral property of the surface reflectance in a forest near Bern, relating patterns to species identity and their position in the landscape.

 **Methods:** Drone-based hyperspectral images and LiDAR data processing and analysis.

 **Requirements:**